 In a large frying pan, melt the butter over medium-high heat.
-Stir the desired amount of lemon juice and add in the lobster tails.
+Add chopped garlic and lobster tails.

 Sauté the lobster tails for 5 minutes.
-Constantly flip the lobster tails and cook them for 2 minutes each side.
+Constantly flip the lobster tails and cook them for 2 minutes on each side.
+Add lemon juice.

 Use a spoon to baste the pan juices over the lobster meat.
 Once cooked, take it off the heat.